Arquivotheca/PDOS/readme.txt

 to find out the amount of code in use.
 Then subtract that value from 3*512 to find out how much space is still available.

+When adding a new interrupt, you need to change handlers.asm, pdos.c, protintp.c, protints.s, support.asm, support.s.

 FUTURE DEVELOPMENT